cjdelisle/cjdns/doc/Whitepaper.md

 [Namecoin]: http://dot-bit.org/Main_Page "Namecoin: a peer-to-peer generic name/value datastore system based on Bitcoin technology (a decentralized cryptocurrency)."

-[IPSEC]: https://en.wikipedia.org/wiki/IPsec "IPsec: a protocol suite for securing Internet Protocol (IP) communications by authenticating and encrypting each IP packet of a communication session.
+[IPsec]: https://en.wikipedia.org/wiki/IPsec "IPsec: a protocol suite for securing Internet Protocol (IP) communications by authenticating and encrypting each IP packet of a communication session.
 IPsec also includes protocols for establishing mutual authentication between agents at the beginning of the session and negotiation of cryptographic keys to be used during the session."

 [DNSSEC]: https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions "A suite of Internet Engineering Task Force (IETF) specifications for securing certain kinds of information provided by the Domain Name System (DNS) as used on Internet Protocol (IP) networks.
 It is a set of extensions to DNS which provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity, but not availability or confidentiality."